wp-plugins/background-manager/readme.txt

 3. Editing an Image Set within Background Manager

 == Changelog ==

+= 1.0.22 (February 18, 2012) =
+* __Added:__ Support for the Pinterest "Pin It" button
+* Changed: Replaced bt (jQuery BalloonTip) in favor of qTip2
+* Changed: If no image caption is specified, the title will be used instead
+* Changed: Updated Pf4wp and Twig vendor libraries

 = 1.0.18 (February 12, 2012) =
 * Changed: Added Categories and Tags columns to Image Set/Trash listings